 The Agency regularly requests auditors to complete an Annual Information Return (“AIR”).
 The purpose of the AIR is for the Agency to collect financial data to risk rate housing co-operatives and to monitor their compliance with their CMHC operating agreements.
 The AIR is due four months after the co-ops fiscal year and summarises the information in the financial statements in a standardized format.
 This allows the Agency to conduct, on an electronic basis, various tests to determine the degree of financial risk a co-op represents.

-A downloadable Q&A about the AIR for auditors is available here.
+A downloadable Q&A about the AIR for auditors is available on the Agency’s website.

 Reporting on the AIR